the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 To access medium files **from a few 10s MB up to a few hundred MB**, you can add a file called `postBuild` to your repo.
 A `postBuild` file is a shell script that is executed as part of the image construction and is only executed once when a new image is built, not every time the Binder is launched.

+**N.B.:** New images are only built when Binder sees a new commit, not every time you click the Binder link.

 #### Large public files